-he Model 2241-2 is a portable microprocessor-based digital scaler/ ratemeter designed for use with scintillation, Geiger-Mueller (GM), and proportional type detectors to measure ionizing radiation.
-Data is presented on a four-digit (six digits in the scaler mode) Liquid Crystal Display (LCD) with moving decimal point.
-A three position switch labeled "OFF/RATEMETER/SCALER" selects the desired operating mode for the instrument.
+Data is presented on a four-digit (six digits in the Scaler mode) Liquid Crystal Display (LCD) with moving decimal point.
+A three-position switch labeled "OFF/RATEMETER/SCALER" selects the desired operating mode for the instrument.
 A locking toggle switch labeled "DET 1 and DET 2" allows for quick change of operating parameters when changing out detectors.

-Programmable display units (RATEMETER mode only) are represented in either R/hr, Sv/h, cpm, or cps with multipliers of micro (μ) or milli (m) for R/hr and Sv/h and kilo (k) for cpm or cps.
+Programmable display units ("RATEMETER" mode only) can be represented in R/hr, Sv/h, cpm, or cps with multipliers of micro ( $\mu$ ) or milli (m) for R/hr and Sv/h and kilo (k) for cpm or cps.
 The display units are autoranging, enabling the readout to display a broad range of radiation levels.
 The display also offers lower limit capability.
-For example, the display can be set to show only values that are greater than or equal to 1 μ R/hr.
+For example, the display can be set to show only values that are greater than or equal to 1 $\mu$ R/hr.